DistrictGenerator

 to learn how to use the different components.

-Minimum required input data
+Minimum manual required input data

 To generate your district, you need to know some information about its buildings.